What Is a Man in the Middle (MITM) Attack?

 Protection from Man in the Middle Attacks with Mimecast

 While many of the above tools and techniques can help with man-in-the-middle attack detection and prevention, Mimecast provides additional web security to boost protection across the board.
-Featuring Targeted Threat Protection that helps to identify and block advanced MITM threats, comprehensive spam and virus protection that mitigates the opportunity for attackers to exploit devices and networks, and content control and data leak prevention tools to ensure inadvertent or malicious breaches are reduced.
+Featuring Targeted Threat Protection that helps to identify and block advanced MITM threats, comprehensive spam and virus protection that mitigates the opportunity for attackers to exploit devices and networks, and content control and data leakage prevention solutions to ensure inadvertent or malicious breaches are reduced.

 Additionally, dedicated secure messaging solutions that allows users to share confidential and sensitive information safely and securely, alongside large file send technology, provides an added layer of security that reduces the potential for MITM attacks.